tnahs/easel/docs/configuration/pages.md

 ## Shared Attributes

-`is-landing`
+`is-index`
-:   Default: `false` -- One page *must* have the `is-landing` attribute set to true.
+:   Default: `false` -- One page *must* have the `is-index` attribute set to true.
 This defines which page is shown when a visitor accesses the site i.e. `www.site.com` as opposed to `www.site.com/page`

     ``` yaml
-    is-landing: false
+    is-index: false
     ```

 `type`